-- Mounting the component parallel to the heatsink fins to provide increased stiffness. - Allowing the heatsink holes to be a bit oversized so that some slip between surfaces can occur as temperature changes. - Using a highly conductive thermal grease or mounting pad between the heatsink and semiconductor to minimize the temperature gradient and allow for movement.
+- 1. Mounting the component parallel to the heatsink fins to provide increased stiffness. - 2.
+Allowing the heatsink holes to be a bit oversized so that some can slip between surfaces as the temperature changes. - 3.
+Using a highly conductive thermal grease or mounting pad between the heatsink and semiconductor to minimize the temperature gradient and allow for movement.